linagora/tmail-lsc/README.md

 The destination attribute for the LSC forwards connector is named `forwards`.

+Be default, local copy forwards from LDAP would not be synchronized.
+To allow to synchronize local copy forwards, add the following JVM property when run the LSC script: `-Dallow.synchronize.local.copy.forwards=true`.

 #### Supported operations
 - **Create**: If a user has no forward in James, but has some forwards in LDAP, then those forwards would be created on James.
 - **Update**: If a user has some forwards in James, but there are some forwards in LDAP that do not exist yet for the user in James side, those forwards would be created.